 We use Navigate's Campus Early Alert for the early identification, outreach and support of undergraduate students in foundational courses who may need some academic assistance.
 Early Alerts are used to help us reach students who are struggling academically early enough in the semester to find the resources they need to be successful in college.

 Specifically, Early Alerts are used to help:

 - Identify and prioritize students needing extra assistance in critical foundational courses

 - Engage in conversations with students who may be at academic risk in order to help them identify and access academic support offices and initiatives early on in their collegiate careers to successfully remediate any challenges

 - Simplify intervention by aggregating previously disparate data into a holistic view of students' progress

-Faculty and Advisors can submit alerts through SSC Campus Early Alert utilizing a group of performance indicators and behaviors we consider critical indicators of overall academic success.
+Faculty and staff submit alerts utilizing a group of performance indicators and behaviors that are considered critical indicators of overall academic success, which includes: